mach-composer/mach-composer-cli/docs/src/howto/security/encrypt.md

 MACH composer offers built-in support for decrypting sops-encrypted files automatically.

-When MACH composer encounters an encrypted YAML file, it will attempt to decrypt the file prior to the execution of `generate`, `plan` or `deploy`.
+When MACH composer encounters an encrypted YAML file, it will attempt to decrypt the file prior to the execution of `generate`, `plan` or `apply`.
 Make sure that your CI/CD environment has access to the appropriate encryption keys in AWS KMS or Azure KeyVault.

 ##### Decrypting manually